Skip to main content

 finaid@bankstreet.edu | 212-875-4408

-Paying for Your Education – Bank Street Scholarships & Need-Based Aid
+Paying for Your Education – Bank Street Scholarships and Need-Based Aid

 Every year, Bank Street awards approximately $1.4 million in scholarships and $8.5 million in financial aid.